Memphis Builder’s Warranty Inspection

 If not, he has to decide whether or not a case can be made that they are covered by the warranty.

-The inspector performs his customary serviceability tests of the plumbing, electrical, heating, and cooling systems, as these are items covered by manufacturers’ warranties when the house is new and otherwise by the home warranty policy.
+Our Home inspector performs his customary serviceability tests of the plumbing, electrical, heating, and cooling systems.
+The items covered by manufacturers’ warranties when the house is new and otherwise by the home warranty policy.

 Here, too, he checks for discrepancies with the original report.